-Making sun prints is a simple science and art activity that is perfect for summer.
+Making sun prints is a simple science and art activity (STEAM activity) that is perfect for summer.
 It works best on a clear, sunny day.

 For our sun prints we used black construction paper.
 Black paper gives the best results, but if you don’t have black you can use another dark color.

 Ask your child find several fairly flat items to make your prints with.
 The objects should be heavy enough not to get blown off the paper.

 Take the paper and objects outside.
 Be sure to place your paper where it will get at least 4 hours of direct sunlight.
 (You may want to use a bit of tape to keep the paper from blowing away.)

 Have your child arrange the items on the paper and then allow it to sit in the sun for several hours.

 Wait at least 2 hours before checking your sun prints.
 If you want your prints to be darker, wait at least 4 hours.

 For best results, don’t move the objects.
 (In the picture below the darker objects weren’t moved, but you can see my daughter moved a couple buttons part way through, causing their silhouette to be much lighter.)

 The flatter the object, the crisper your prints will be.
 Buttons left behind some of our best sun prints.

 My son chose a few vehicles for his.
 See how they each cast a shadow on the paper?
 The images left behind don’t have edges that are as defined.
 But he was thrilled with the results anyway.